Red Harvest

 Do you use store-bought assets?

-Short answer: Yes, selectively — and responsibly.
+Short answer: Yes, selectively and responsibly.

-Using store-bought assets is not a bad thing in itself — it’s effectively like hiring a studio to create assets, except those studios have made their work available for purchase for exactly this purpose.
+Using store-bought assets is not a bad thing in itself: it's effectively like hiring a studio to create assets, except those studios have made their work available for purchase for exactly this purpose.
 This is our first commercial release and this approach lets us learn the full game-development pipeline while still building something cohesive in both visuals and gameplay.

-Every third-party asset is used under its license, tracked in our internal register, and slated for iteration or replacement as development progresses.
-Some items may ship largely unchanged (e.g., generic props), while hero content, key creatures, signature weapons, and core systems receive heavy customization or are created in-house.
+Every third-party asset is used under its licence, tracked in our internal register, and slated for iteration or replacement as development progresses.
+Some items may ship largely unchanged (e.g., generic props), while hero content, key creatures, signature weapons, and core systems receive heavy customisation or are created in-house.
 A lot of effort goes into modifying what we purchase, including reverse-engineering where needed, to make it fit the world of Red Harvest.
 That said, not everything needs to change to meet our quality bar and serve the game.

 Why this approach?
-It keeps the project feasible without compromising quality, lets us prove mechanics fast, focus our custom art where it matters most, and deliver a better game sooner — without “asset flip” vibes.
+It keeps the project feasible without compromising quality, lets us prove mechanics fast, focus our custom art where it matters most, and deliver a better game sooner, without "asset flip" vibes.

 Is Red Harvest an "asset flip"?